 - Florida Department of Health (FLDOH)

-The training program supports four pre-doctoral and two post-doctoral trainees at any time.
+The training program supports five pre-doctoral and two post-doctoral trainees at any time.
 Applications are accepted on a rolling basis based on availability of positions.
 Pre-doctoral trainees will be based in the following academic programs: Epidemiology, Biostatistics, Clinical and Health Psychology, Nursing Science, Health Education and Behavior, and the Interdisciplinary Program in Medicine.

 - Deliver an academic curriculum